Any Given Sunday: Plot

 The Miami Sharks, a once-great American football team, are struggling to make the 2001 Affiliated Football Franchises of America (AFFA) playoffs.
 The team is coached by thirty-year veteran Tony D'Amato, who has fallen out of favor with young team owner Christina Pagniacci, and his offensive coordinator Nick Crozier.
 Crozier is also Tony's expected successor.

 In the thirteenth game of the season, both the starting quarterback Jack "Cap" Rooney and second-string quarterback Tyler Cherubini are injured and forced to leave the field.
 The desperate Sharks call on third-string quarterback Willie Beamen to enter the game.
 While a nervous Willie makes a number of errors and fails to win the game for the Sharks, he plays well and gains confidence.
 Cap vows to make it back by the playoffs, with the coach promising not to give up on him.

 The following day, Tony and Christina argue about the direction of the team.
-The owner favors Crozier's progressiveness, and wants to eventually cut Cap.
-Tony argues that Christina's late father, the previous owner, would never have meddled in his coaching plans.
+The owner accepts Crozier's progressiveness, and choses to eventually cut Cap.
+Tony insists that Christina's late father, the previous owner, would never have meddled in his coaching plans.

 During the next game, to Tony's chagrin, Willie disregards the team's conservative offense and changes plays in the huddle.
 As the media hails Willie as the next model of quarterback, the newfound success feeds his growing narcissism and leads to tension with teammates and coaches.
 During a confrontation with the quarterback, Tony demotes him to the bench.

 After Willie gives an interview in which he takes sole credit for the Sharks' winning streak, the other players refuse to perform for him and consequently lose a home game.
 After Willie is involved in a brawl with running back Julian "J-Man" Washington, an irate Tony expresses his embarrassment at his team before leaving.
 Willie thinks about his behavior and amends his ways.